dappforce/subsocial-docs/docs/develop/getting-started/APITypes.md

 >🆃 NewSubsocialApiProps: Omit<[*SubsocialApiProps*](https://docs.subsocial.network/js-docs/js-sdk/modules/api.html#subsocialapiprops), 'substrateApi'> & { substrateNodeUrl: *string*, substrateApi?: *ApiPromise* }

-## Core Subsocial API
+## Base Subsocial API

-Core SubsocialApi provides you with detailed methods for interacting with Subsocial blockchain.
+The base SubsocialApi provides you with detailed methods for interacting with Subsocial blockchain.

 Using this class, you can get all the data of posts, spaces and profiles from IPFS and the blockchain's storage with appropriate methods.

 ```
-You can access it from the SubsocialApi object like this: `api.subsocial`.
+You can access it from the SubsocialApi object like this: `api.base`.
 ```

 > 🆃 SubsocialApiProps: [*SubsocialContext*](https://docs.subsocial.network/js-docs/js-sdk/modules.html#subsocialcontext) & { ipfsNodeUrl: *string*, offchainUrl: *string*, substrateApi: *SubstrateApi* }